feihong/best-songs/README.md

 ## Notes

 When concatenating MP4 files, you can't get predictable results without using [concat filter](http://trac.ffmpeg.org/wiki/Concatenate#filter).
 Previous attempts to use [concat demuxer](http://trac.ffmpeg.org/wiki/Concatenate#demuxer) would sometimes work but fail miserably depending on the input files (audio and video would be out of sync).

-Surprisingly, [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) was not helpful in constructing the ffmpeg command, so I ended up doing it manually.
+You can't use `-acodec copy` when using `-filter_complex`.
+You'll get this error:

+    Streamcopy requested for output stream 0:0, which is fed from a complex filtergraph.
+Filtering and streamcopy cannot be used together.